 \section{Keypoint Interaction Networks (KINet)}

-We assume access to observational data that consists of images, actions, and resulting images after applying actions: $\mathcal{D} = \{(I_t, u_t, I_{t+1})\}$ where $I_t, I_{t+1} \in \mathbb{R}^{H\times W\times C}$ are images before and after applying action and $u_t \in \mathbb{R}^{4}$ is the action vector.
-Our goal is to learn a forward model that predicts future states of the system with no supervision above the observational data.
-In this section, we describe our approach which is composed of two main steps: learning to encode visual observations into keypoint coordinates and then learning an action-conditioned forward model in the keypoint space to reason about the system and predict its future state.
+We assume access to RGB image, action vector, and the image after applying the action: $\mathcal{D} = \{(I_t, u_t, I_{t+1})\}$.
+Our goal is to learn a forward model that predicts the future states of the objects.
+We describe our approach in two main steps (see Fig.~\ref{fig:network}): learning to encode visual observations into keypoints and learning an action-conditioned forward model in the keypoint space.